shubhm-77/ShubhamBookstore/README.txt

 Added new IRepository interface file in it
-Modified it so it can be usedd on the Category class to do all the CRUD operations Methods to use CRUD: Get item from DB, List of Categories, Add objects, Remove objects
+Modified it so it can be usedd on the Category class to do all the CRUD operations Methods to use CRUD: Get item from DB, List of Categories, Add objects, Remove objects Implemented class that implement repository created individual repository
+Added CategoryRepository.cs and ICategoryrepository modified it created ISP_Call.cs class modified it created SP_Call.cs class created UnitOfWork.cs class modified it created UnitOfWork.cs class modified it build it, corrected it and push to github